-The Company's financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and accrued expenses.
-The carrying value for all such instruments approximates fair value at March 31, 2018 and December 31, 2017 due to their short-term nature.
+The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued expenses.
+The carrying value for all such instruments approximates fair value at September 30, 2018 and December 31, 2017 due to their short-term nature.